-To make this protocol into a non-interactive proof, V's challenges are derived with a hash function (in the random oracle model (ROM) [9]), using the well-known Fiat-Shamir transform [38].
+To make this protocol into a non-interactive proof, V's challenges are derived with a hash function (in the random oracle model (ROM) [9]), using the well-known Fiat-Shamir transform [37].
 Going forward we will focus on the non-interactive case, since this is required by our proof-of-possession scenario.

 When viewed as a proof of knowledge, combined KGPOP does not quite fit the established structure.
-The problem instance, or statement x (corresponding to matrices A and B) and witness w (corresponding to secrets S and E) are negotiated in the first part of the protocol, rather than fixed in advance.
+The problem instance, or statement x (corresponding to matrices A and B) and witness w(corresponding to secrets S and E) are negotiated in the first part of the protocol, rather than fixed in advance.
 However, because of the protocol's commit-and-open structure, in the ROM we can still extract P's input including w (and we prove this in Lemma 7).
-We can also simulate transcripts in the ROM for any x, to show that the protocol is statistical honest-verifier zero-knowledge (Lemma 5) in the ROM.
+We can also simulate transcripts in the ROM for any x, to show that the protocol is computational honest-verifier zero-knowledge (Lemma 5) so that proofs do not leak information about the secret key to computationally bounded adversaries.